IAmBaut/startpage.py/README.md

 The licences of the external assets do not require attribution, but in case you were wondering where they were from I decided to link the sources here anyways.

 These assets are only used for the default look of the startpage and can be replaced at will.

+## Inspiration

+The original default appearance of this startpage is inspired by a startpage by [jamesNWT](https://github.com/jamesNWT).

 ## Images